dhruv14385/node-todo-cicd/README.md

+# CI/CD using Jenkins
-# In this project, I will deploy a NodeJS application to an EC2 instance and a Docker container in various ways.
+## In this project, I will deploy a NodeJS application to an EC2 instance and a Docker container in various ways.
 Below is the Github repository link.

 ```